microsoft/responsible-ai-toolbox/erroranalysis/tests/README.md

 pip install -e erroranalysis
 ```

-If you are in the `erroranalysis` directory, then the folllowing command will install an editable version of `errornalaysis`:-
+If you are in the `erroranalysis` directory, then the folllowing command will install an editable version of `erroranalysis`:-

 ```
 pip install -e .